c0c0n3/kitt4sme.live/docs/bootstrap.md

     **Step 4.** Technical details: they add brief documentation targeting a technical developer, the required interfaces for importing data and for the produced output and the dependencies from external tools or libraries.

-_Please take consideration the following:_
+_Please take under consideration the following:_

   _•	Each developer should create their own organization (per partner, not per project) (e.g. ‘European Dynamics’)_